-- 2.7.1 It is mandatory to film/record every learner's three PATs.
-The recordings must be stored by the teacher in a safe place and must be available for moderation by the provincial subject official. - 2.7.2 The moderation of the PATs, although an important process, should be effected within the context of the whole process of planning, teaching, learning, assessment and moderation.
-The amount of time spent on moderating learner evidence should not take away from the important moderation of teaching and learning. - 2.7.3 It is important to be clear that the purpose of moderation is to focus on the whether the CAPS Topics (skills, knowledge and content) have been TAUGHT and LEARNT. - 2.7.4 Moderation is a shared understanding of several steps and processes.
+- 2.7.1 The moderation of the PATs, although an important process, should be effected within the context of the whole process of planning, teaching, learning, assessment and moderation.
+The amount of time spent on moderating learner evidence should not take away from the important moderation of teaching and learning. - 2.7.2 It is important to be clear that the purpose of moderation is to focus on the whether the CAPS Topics (skills, knowledge and content) have been TAUGHT and LEARNT. - 2.7.3 Moderation is a shared understanding of several steps and processes.
 Familiarise yourself with the meaning, purpose and scope of the following steps/processes: